-- $1.\ \mbox{Apply}$ the brake and shift into the neutral position. - 2.
-Fully apply the parking brake, then shift into 1 (First).
-218
+- 1. Apply the brake and shift into the neutral position. - 2.
+Fully apply the parking brake, hold the clutch pedal down, then shift into 1 (First).

 3. Turn the ignition off.

 WARNING: Do not park your vehicle in Neutral, it may move unexpectedly and injure someone.
 Use 1 (First) gear and set the parking brake fully.